 She also painted in her final weeks of life before she passed.
 This time she painted with her less dominate hand because the cancer in her dominate arm was too painful.

 Those left handed paintings are an extra special gift that I treasure.

 How have the deaths of my family members shaped the way I live?

 Having half my family members in heaven has made me want to LIVE!!!!

-I don’t want to live with regrets about things I didn’t try, places I always wanted to explore, things I wanted to experience.
+I don’t want to live with regrets about things that I didn’t try, places I always wanted to explore, things I always wanted to experience.

 When I get out of my routine I feel more alive, I feel like apart of me is awakened.

 I will not wait for life to pass me by.
 I’m proactive in seeking out adventure regularly.

 It is up to me to experience all I can out of this life before I’m reunited with my family in heaven.

 I want to live and love fully without regret.